All Episodes

 Not even that, about two inches.

-Do you think what's what's chances of an airline being hijacked with an eyeglass screwdriver?
+What's the chance of an airline being hijacked with an eyeglass screwdriver?

-He said, wait here.
+He said, Wait here.

 So he called his supervisor.